raspberrypilearning/lost-in-space/en/step_4.md

 --- /task ---

 --- task ---
-Can you use a `repeat`{:class="blockcontrol"} block to move your spaceship towards the Earth?
+Can you use a `repeat`{:class="block3control"} block to move your spaceship towards the Earth?

 ![Testing a spaceship animation](images/space-animate-stage.png)